liferay/liferay-docs/discover/portal/articles/05-document-management/07-administering-liferay-sync.markdown

 Now edit `secret.txt` in the secretagent user's local Sync folder.
 When you check the file in the other user's local Sync folder and in the portal, you can see that Sync propagated the edits.
-This is because the secretagent user is the file's owner in the portal.
+This occurs because the secretagent user owns the file in the portal.
 Owners can do whatever they want with their files, even when the site's default file permissions are set to View Only.

 Congratulations!
 You've successfully set up a Liferay Sync folder that can only